tirkarp/covid19-resource-library/mobility/README.md

 - `Visits`: related to the # of visits to a particular venue
 - `Traffic`: related to large-scale vehicular or pedestrian traffic flow, e.g. volume or patterns
 - `Travel Distance`: related to the travel distance of the population
-- `Infrastructure`: contains information about infrastructure that eases or restricts mobility
+- `Infra.`: contains information about infrastructure that eases or restricts mobility
 - `Population Density`: contains information about population density

 ## Additional sources pending response